 Five pedagogical approaches describe the main traditions teachers use to explain how pupils learn and how teaching should respond.
 Each offers a different answer to a practical classroom question, how do pupils learn best, and what should the teacher do next?
 In reality, most effective teaching blends these traditions, but knowing the labels helps you choose strategies with more precision.

-Behaviourism links to Pavlov and Skinner.
-It focuses on observable behaviour.
-It highlights the power of repetition, cues and reinforcement.
-This appears in the classroom through clear routines.
-It also involves guided practice and immediate feedback.
+Behaviourism links to Pavlov (1927) and Skinner (1953).
+It focuses on observable behaviour and the power of repetition, cues and reinforcement.
+In the classroom, this appears through clear routines, guided practice and immediate feedback.
 A short retrieval quiz at the start is one example.
 Praise linked to a specific rule is another.
-This is very useful when learners meet new content.
-It helps them build secure habits and accurate recall.
-It also builds strong attention.
+This is useful when learners meet new content because it helps them build secure habits, accurate recall and strong attention.

 Cognitivism focuses on what happens inside the mind.
 It uses theory about processing facts and cognitive load.
 This reminds teachers to chunk their explanations into small parts.
 Teachers should model steps clearly.
 They must avoid overloading the working memory of learners.
 A worked maths example is a good cognitivist strategy.
 Partly finished questions should follow this step.
 Constructivism links to Piaget, Bruner and Vygotsky.
 It asks learners to actively build their own understanding.
 They do this through class discussion and group work.